 1. Summary¶

 Start with a quick summary, using your own words (not the authors’), briefly describing the steps taken in the paper.
 The summary can simply list out what the paper does without commenting (yet).
-This step is also useful for the editor who rely on these alternative abstracts to piece together their understanding of the paper.
+This step is also useful for the editors who rely on these alternative abstracts to piece together their understanding of the paper.

 2. Contribution¶